 The technical preparation items for the target technology are as follows.

 - Design finalization of the rotating wheel with radiative cooling design and laboratory test of a stationary sector model.
-This is labeled as "priority" item. - Magnetic bearings, feasibility study to be made by specialized industry or institutes, labeled as "priority" item. - Fabrication of full model
+This is labeled as "priority" item.

+- · Magnetic bearings, feasibility study

+- Fabrication of full model